How To Get To Phu Quoc Island

 Flights to Phu Quoc

-The most popular way to get here is by taking a flight as the island is not too far away from all the major hubs in Asia.
-Prices of flights are heavily subsidized by the government and begin at 390,000VND or about $20.00USD Currently Vietnam Airlines, VietJet Air, Vasco and Jetstar Pacific all fly to Phu Quoc Island.
+The most popular way to get to Phu Quoc is by taking a flight as the island is not too far away from all the major hubs in Asia.
+Flight fares are heavily subsidized by the government and begin at just 390,000VND or about $20.00USD.
+Domestically only Vietnam Airlines (Vietnam’s national airline), VietJet Air (Low far airline), Vasco (Operated by Vietnam Airlines) and Jetstar Pacific all fly to Phu Quoc Island with the most popular route being Ho Chi Minh City – Phú Quốc (45min flight time).

-All flights land at the Phu Quoc International Airport in Duong Dong Town, the islands capital.
+All flights to Phú Quốc land at the Phu Quoc International Airport in Duong Dong Town, the islands economic capital, and within 10 minutes of Long Beach, the islands most popular beach.
 For more details about the Phu Quoc International Airport, please click here.

 Ferry to Phu Quoc